cubexch/gitbook/perpetual-futures/liquidation.md

 ### Market Close Positions

 Second, if the position remains unhealthy after order cancellation, the system attempts to close positions through market orders.
-These closure attempts target prices more favorable than the designated liquidator price, protecting both the trader and market stability.
+These orders will target prices that leave the account with 70% of the maintenance margin requirement as equity.

+For example, if there is an open position for 1 BTC @ 100'000 perpetual with a maintenance margin of 10'000 USDC, market closes will leave at least 7'000 USDC, and so will aggress at a price of 97'000.

 ## Takeover Liquidation and Auto-Deleveraging (ADL)

 If open market liquidation is unsuccessful, the protocol enables position takeover through two mechanisms:

-Active liquidators may assume control of all positions at the predetermined liquidator price.
+Active backstop liquidity providers may takeover all positions, and are compensated by the liquidatee a `liquidator_fee` percentage of the position's notional.
 This provides an opportunity for market participants to strategically acquire positions while supporting system stability.
+Note that the `liquidator_fee` is expressed as a percentage of the maintenance margin requirement, and is based on the position's initial leverage, where higher leverage positions are charged a greater percentage fee.

 If there is insufficient capacity for backstop liquidity, the system implements Auto-Deleveraging (ADL), where traders holding opposing positions automatically